Skip to main content

 Falls Prevention Home Visit Pricing

 Falls prevention physiotherapy and occupational therapy from £60 per home visit.
-Your initial assessment (£120, 60-90 minutes) includes a full physical and environmental evaluation, a written report, and your parent's personalised treatment plan.
+The initial assessment (£120, 60-90 minutes) includes a full physical and environmental evaluation, a written report, and a personalised treatment plan.
 Follow-up sessions start from £60 (30 minutes).
 No hidden costs.

 £120